mburolla/siu-java-spring-boot-da-1/readme.md

 - Copy and pastes contents from `application.properties.template` file to `application.properties` file
 - Update DB credentials fields in `application.properties` file
 - Run the project
-- Use ReST client to test an endpoint
+- Use ReST client (e.g. Postman) to test an endpoint

 # Workflow
 - One time only: Add yourself as a Watcher to the repo (top right dropdown)